arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 }
 ```

-To assert that something is not true, we would use `assertFalse()` in similar fashion.
+To assert that something is not true, we would use `assertFalse()` similarly.

 ### Null Values

 Sometimes we need to ensure that an object is null or not null.
 To do this we can use the JUnit 5 assertion methods `assertNull()` and `assertNotNull()`.

 In this example we are making sure that a field in the `Person` class has a non-null value: